sangbongyi/Liquid-Prism/README.md

 # Liquid Prism (ESP32 Board)

 **_ESP32 board with three light sensors for laser.
 This code allows the custom-designed esp32 board to get values from scattered laser light in the test tube.
-The data from the board is transmitted through WiFi to the sound system_**
+The data from the board is transmitted through WiFi to the sound system._**

 ## Introduction